 Intact PC — as well as its essential fatty acid and choline components — is required for many vital functions in the cardiovascular, reproductive, immune, and nervous systems.
 PC and its components are needed for the synthesis of important messenger molecules called prostaglandins which, among other functions, regulate the contraction and relaxation of muscles.
 Choline is required for the synthesis of intracellular messenger molecules including the neurotransmitters that allow nerve cells to communicate with muscles and each other, and are essential for proper heart and brain function.

-The liposomes used for Lypo-Spheric™ Vitamin C, AGE Blocker™, and Lypo-Spheric™ GSH are made from essential phospholipids including a rich blend of phosphatidylcholine.
-These liposomes not only provide optimum protection and superior transport for these supplements, they also help satisfy the body's need for PC, omega-6 fatty acids, and choline.
+The liposomes used for Lypo-Spheric™ supplements made from essential phospholipids that include a high percentage of Phosphatidylcholine.
+These liposomes not only provide optimum protection and superior transport for the Lypo-Spheric™ nutrients, they also help satisfy the body's need for PC, omega-6 fatty acids, and choline.